 A theological path to peace among the three Abrahamic faiths is only possible if clerics and scholars within Judaism, Christianity, and Islam are able to explore the powerful writings of their common patriarch — the prophet Abraham.
 Howard Barry Schatz has spent a lifetime deciphering and authenticating the Sefer Yetzirah (Book of Creation), the only writings attributed to Abraham by many within the Chasidic rabbinic community.
 Within that community many believe this text to be the seminal writings on monotheism and Kabbalah.
-The academic world has largely ignored this text primarily because no one has ever been able to link it directly to the Hebrew Bible — until now.
+The academic world has largely ignored this text primarily because no one has ever been able to link it directly to the Hebrew Bible — until now!
 The Book of Creation is widely considered the oldest Kabbalistic text.
-Unfortunately, those who are convinced that this text is authentic have largely based that belief on faith or tradition rather than on academic scholarship.
-There are historical, philological and archaeological challenges to the Book of Creation’s authenticity that must be addressed.
-My books attempt to put the Book of Creation on a firm academic footing for the first time, by roundly refuting each of these conjectures.
+Unfortunately, those who are convinced that this text is authentic have largely based on faith rather than scholarship.
+There are historical, philological and archaeological challenges to the Book of Creation’s authenticity this researcher and author has definitively addressed.
+The author’s writings put the Book of Creation on a firm academic footing for the first time, by rendering each of the following concerns effectively moot.

 No direct connection has ever been discovered, and no substantial relationship has ever been established, between the Book of Creation and the Hebrew Bible.
 If Abraham was truly the author of the text in question, then one would expect some reference or direct connection to the Bible.